katiestar99/ansible/docs/docsite/rst/reference_appendices/faq.rst

 You can set all of a task's arguments from a dictionary-typed variable.
 This technique can be useful in some dynamic execution scenarios.
 However, it introduces a security risk.
-We do not recommend it, so Ansible issues a warning when you do something like this::
+We do not recommend it, so Assible issues a warning when you do something like this::

     #...